CALIFORNIA STATE PTA LEGISLATION PLATFORM

-The legislation program of the California Congress of Parents, Teachers, and Students, Inc. is derived from the work of the PTA in home, school and community.
-PTA efforts “to secure adequate laws for the care and protection of children and youth” are based upon recognition of the home as the foundation of our society, the responsibility of the PTA for parent education, the appreciation of our national heritage, and the observance and understanding of the rights and obligations of responsible citizenship, and the realization that maintaining a free and public education system is the cornerstone of democracy.
+The legislation program of the California Congress of Parents, Teachers, and Students, Inc., is derived from the work of the PTA in home, school, and community.
+PTA efforts “to secure adequate laws for the care and protection of children and youth’’ are based on recognition of the home as the foundation of our society, the responsibility of the PTA for parent education, the appreciation of our national heritage, the observance and understanding of the rights and obligations of responsible citizenship, and the realization that maintaining a free and public education system is the cornerstone of democracy.

 The Carmel Valley Middle School PTSA urges you to become a part of the decision-making process.
 The items and links on this page are intended to help you make an unbiased and informed decision.
 IT’S EASY!
 Become informed on current bills and issues that effect our children and community.
 Then, take action….write, e-mail, phone or visit your assembly member or senator in his/her local office.
 Share your information with friends and relatives and encourage them to take action!
 Questions or comments are always welcome.

 Through a series of laws, court decisions and ballot initiatives (including Proposition 13) in the 1970’s, California moved from a public education system that was funded primarily by local property taxes to one that is primarily funded out of the California state budget, with efforts being made to somewhat equalize funding amongst school districts.
 In the 1980’s several laws and initiatives were passed to increase and stabilize the amount of funding for schools, including Proposition 98, which guarantees a minimum level of funding to K-12 schools each year, through a series of complicated formulas.
 In the 1990’s the focus was on funding class size reductions.
 In the November ’05 special election, the Governor, with Proposition 76 (which was defeated) was attempting to change the rules of Prop.
 98 to give him more flexibility in how much funding to give education, as part of his effort to balance California’s budget.